erri120/lotus/README.md

 Short answer: I went with [CBBE 3BBB Advanced](https://www.nexusmods.com/skyrimspecialedition/mods/30174/).

-Long answer: Maybe Ill write one later.
-This was the hardest decision to make for the Modlist and I could go into great detail and trace back all steps that lead to this decision but I don't think anyone wanna read that.
+Long answer: ~~Maybe Ill write one later.
+This was the hardest decision to make for the Modlist and I could go into great detail and trace back all steps that lead to this decision but I don't think anyone wanna read that.~~ (apparently people did wanna read that)

+There is no clear answer nor is one better than the other.
+Both are great, both have their communities and both have reasons to exist in your setup.
+I personally switch between CBBE and UNP more frequently than I want to admit.
+The reason being that there is always some new outfit being released that uses UNP when I use CBBE or CBBE when I use UNP.
+For this setup it came down to what outfits I wanna include and what the user might want to add in the future.
+CBBE was the winner in that regard and I still feel a tendency to swap to UNP midway through.
+Maybe I'll add a profile for UNP later.

 [XMPSSE](https://www.nexusmods.com/skyrimspecialedition/mods/1988), [CBPC](https://www.nexusmods.com/skyrimspecialedition/mods/21224) and [HDT-SMP](https://www.nexusmods.com/skyrimspecialedition/mods/30872) are of course installed and configured.
-For textures I used [Demoniac](https://www.nexusmods.com/skyrimspecialedition/mods/19355), [Female Dragonic Argonian Textures](https://www.nexusmods.com/skyrimspecialedition/mods/1442) and [Feminine Khajiit Textures](https://www.nexusmods.com/skyrimspecialedition/mods/183).
+For textures I used [Demoniac](https://www.nexusmods.com/skyrimspecialedition/mods/19355), [Feminine Argonian Textures](https://www.nexusmods.com/skyrimspecialedition/mods/184) and [Feminine Khajiit Textures](https://www.nexusmods.com/skyrimspecialedition/mods/183).

 The dudes were not left alone either!
 [Schlongs of Skyrim](https://www.loverslab.com/files/file/5355-schlongs-of-skyrim-se/) can't be missing from any LL setup.
-Textures used are [Tempered Skins for Males](https://www.nexusmods.com/skyrimspecialedition/mods/7902) the male counter part to Female Dragonic Argonian Textures: [Male Dragonic Argonian Textures](https://www.nexusmods.com/skyrimspecialedition/mods/1443).
+Textures used are [Tempered Skins for Males](https://www.nexusmods.com/skyrimspecialedition/mods/7902) and [Male Dragonic Argonian Textures](https://www.nexusmods.com/skyrimspecialedition/mods/1443).

+If you want the best of both worlds you can use the [SOS Futanari Addon](https://www.loverslab.com/files/file/11344-sos-addon-futanari-cbbe-sse/) with seamless textures I created.

 Links: